Thompsonn2/personal-web-starter1/content/projects/_index.md

 ---
-title: POST
+title: Projects
-description: 'Posts Section'
+description: 'Projects Section'
 ---

-You'll add here a general introduction of your posts.
+Below are a few projects I have completed over the years, all pertaining to financial analysis, but some also display many programming skills through the implementation and output of the projects.